FranklinBerger/DMD/README.txt

 DMD library
 --------------
+@FranklinBerger
+franklineberger.duckdns.org/

+Forked from:
 Marc Alexander, Freetronics
 Email: info (at) freetronics.com
 URL:   http://www.freetronics.com/dmd-library

 A library for driving the Freetronics 512 pixel dot matrix LED display "DMD", a 32 x 16 layout.
+Modified to be supported on ESP32-Based board
+/!\ Brutely made, please consider to redo it beter if you have time/energy to do it so /!\
+=> Need to be done by considering a defined made by the framework, and so self-modifying the code to be able to self-adapt to every microcontroler

 Includes:
 - High speed display connection straight to SPI port and pins.